 We welcome stories from across Brown Hill.
-Submissions can be emailed to firstname.lastname@example.org or delivered in hard copy to the office at Caledonian Primary School, Thompson Street, Brown Hill.
-Edition 12 was delivered from Friday 13 April 2018.
+Submissions can be emailed to firstname.lastname@example.org or delivered in hard copy to the office at Caledonian Primary School, Thompson Street, Brown Hill during school hours and school term.

-Contributions should not exceed 250 words and up to two photographs per item may be submitted (but may not necessarily be published).
+Generally, contributions should not exceed 250 words and up to two photographs per item may be submitted (but may not necessarily be published).
+However, if you have a feature-story which may require more words, please contact us with your idea.
 Material may be edited due to space, style, clarity or for legal reasons.
 The name and address of the person submitting any material must be provided (address not for publication).
 The Editorial Advisory Committee reserves the right not to publish material considered to be offensive or inappropriate or which is not deemed to have community interest or relevance.
 The views expressed or information provided in this publication are not necessarily those of the Brown Hill Community Newsletter Committee, the Brown Hill Progress Association or the City of Ballarat, including any officers, members, agents or contractors.

 We are pleased to offer advertising in the Brown Hill Community Newsletter.
 The newsletter is free-of-charge and is hand-delivered to letterboxes across Brown Hill by our team of volunteers.
 It is also available at many local businesses and community hubs and can be accessed electronically.
-2300 copies are printed.
+Currently, 2850 copies of each edition are printed.

-The newsletter is bi-monthly (with a November edition replacing December).
-Editions are released in mid-February, April, June, August, October and November.
+In 2024, the newsletter is scheduled to be published four times.
+Editions are released in mid-February, May, August and October.
 It is printed in black and white.
-The online version is a full colour PDF.
+The online version is a full-colour PDF.

-A total of 20 business card sized spaces are made available, the equivalent of two pages of advertising per edition.
+Depending on the size of the edition, generally, a total of 25 business card sized spaces are made available, the equivalent of two and a half pages of advertising per edition.